hackclub/blot/docs/packaging/PACKING.md

 **Testing**

 Try to fit each allen key into a screw of a corresponding size.
 There are many allen keys around the office and we want to make sure we haven't mixed up a slightly different size into the bundle.

+## Floating parts

+In addition to all the smaller boxes, there are a few parts that go directly into the main package:
+- [ ] 2 stepper motors
+- [ ] wrapping/stuffing paper for padding(optional)
+- [ ] aluminum parts:
+  - [ ] carriage plate
+  - [ ] 2020x250mm extrusion (x2)
+- [ ] The 3d printed components
+  - The full list can be found on [the assembly instructions](../ASSEMBLY.md)

+**Testing**

+The aluminum parts are a little roughly cut.
+Run your finger over them for signs of sharp edges/burrs.
+If you find any, use another or file it down to smooth it out.

+The aluminum extrusion should be measured to ensure it's from good stock.
+We have multiple sizes in the office and we want to make sure we don't pack the wrong size.
+The bar should be roughly 1ft long.